 In North Carolina, the voter registration deadline for an Election is always 25 calendar days prior to Election Day for that particular Election.

-If you miss the voter registration deadline for an Election, you may register at One Stop if you bring along a HAVA ID.
+If you miss the voter registration deadline for an Election, you may register at One Stop Early Voting if you bring along a HAVA ID and Photo ID.
 Also note that if you register at One Stop Early Voting, you must vote in that election immediately at that One Stop site.
-You cannot register at One Stop Early Voting then leave and vote in that election on Election Day.
+You cannot register at One Stop Early Voting then leave and vote in that election on Election Day, or vote through Absentee by Mail.

 For specifics regarding HAVA IDs, see FAQ question ‘What is a HAVA ID?’.